 There are people in the Orthodox Church who have produced ten talents.
 This is because we properly understand salvation, which involves striving and the sacraments.
 Orthodox people have been granted corresponding grace, as is manifested by the visions our members are granted of the uncreated light of Mount Tabor.

 If someone still thinks that the sacraments are merely symbols that are not ontologically united to the realities, this is disproven by the Apostles laying their hands on people to grant them the Holy Spirit.
-Even if someone has faith and has been baptized, they are not full members of the Church and do not have the Holy Spirit, unless they are given the sacrament of Chrismation by an apostolic minister of the Orthodox Church.
-The Bible also says to have elders anoint the sick with oil, which is done in the Orthodox Church, but not in Protestant Churches.
+As shown in the Bible, people are not full members of the Church and do not have the Holy Spirit, unless they are given the sacrament of Chrismation by an apostolic minister of the Church.
+The Bible also says to have elders anoint the sick with oil, which is done in Orthodoxy, but not in Protestantism.